Rapol/lambda-utils/README.md

 # Lambda Utils

 On our journey through serverless, we have found some common code base that we constantly bring over to every new serverless project.
+The lambda-utils module exposes these in one package.

 ## Usage